 We have 2 distinct parts of our immune system

 - The Innate Immune System– This is the part of our immune system that we are born with.
 There is no specificity or memory.
 It is all about identifying all invaders and killing.
-This includes
+The components of the innate immune system include

 - Our Physical barriers such as our outside skin and the internal ‘skin’ of our respiratory tract, digestive tract, and urogenital tract.
 This also includes the acidity in our stomach, the mucous membranes on all our internal ‘skins’, our microbiome or the good bacteria that covers our skins.
 Around 70% of our immune system is in our digestive system alone.
 Anything that reinforces these barriers will boost our immune system, and vice versa.